AAstroPhysiCS/JRemoteControl/README.md

 ## Demonstration

 Here is a quick demonstration.
 In this case, I am the victim.
-Since I can't show you the Audio Capture feature and the Control Feature you can figure it out by yourself
+Since I can't show you the Audio Capture feature and the Control feature, you can figure it out by yourself

 ![alt text](https://github.com/AAstroPhysiCS/JRemoteControl/blob/master/src/main/java/images/Annotation%202019-10-10%20173416.png)